nephila/django-meta/README.rst

 |Gitter| |PyPiVersion| |PyVersion| |Status| |TestCoverage| |CodeClimate| |License|

-This pluggable app allows Django developers to quickly add meta tags and OpenGraph_, Twitter, and Google Plus properties to their HTML responses.
+This pluggable app allows Django developers to quickly add meta tags and OpenGraph_, Twitter, and Schema.org properties to their HTML responses.

-.. note:: django-meta is now maintained by Nephila on `github`_.
-Old bitbucket
-          repository won't be updated anymore.

-.. warning:: as of version 1.0 django-meta has included django-meta-mixin 0.2.1;
+.. warning:: **INCOMPATIBLE CHANGE**: as of version 2.0 django-meta has no
-             django-meta 1.0 is a drop in replacement for django-meta-mixin: as a result django-meta-mixin is no longer actively developed

-.. warning:: As of version 1.4, the support for Python 2.6 and Django<1.8 has been dropped
+             longer supports Google+, basic Schema.org support has been introduced.

 .. contents::